-Eyeliner – I sometimes use a black eye shadow as an eyeliner
+Eyeliner – I sometimes use black eye shadow as an eyeliner

 Glass nail file

-Here are a few more items which I personally do hardly use but which might be important to you, so I added them here:
+Here are a few more items that I personally do hardly use but which might be important to you, so I added them here:

-hair spray, hand cream, foundation, powder, lipstick, sanitiser
+hair spray, hand cream, foundation, powder, lipstick, sanitizer

 Hats: A hat is more than just an accessory in Dubai, so my must-have item for Dubai is a stylish hat.

-Sunglasses: Another must-have item in sunny Dubai: Sunglasses.
-Ray-Ban seems to be always a great choice, but the most important thing is the quality (sunglasses are an investment in healthy eyes)
+Sunglasses: Another must-have item in sunny Dubai are sunglasses – the most important thing is the quality.
+Sunglasses are an investment in healthy eyes.

-Handbags: What I really liked in Dubai is that you will see all kind of people with different styles.
+Handbags: What I really liked in Dubai is that you will see all kinds of people with different styles.
 I did not feel uncomfortable wearing more expensive but also more affordable clothes and handbags.
-While I often recommend carry-on bags for traveling (because they are more practical and safer) I do not worry much about it in Dubai.
+While I often recommend carry-on bags for traveling (because they are more practical and safer), I do not worry much about it in Dubai.

-Jewelry: I love jewelry but since I tend to lose stuff, I do not wear much.
+Jewelry: I love jewelry, but I do not wear much since I tend to lose stuff.
 One exception are watches: I am totally addicted to watches.
-Though, there are rumors that people do not take time so seriously in the Arabian countries I could not survive without any.
-I added a Rolex and a Chanel watch – it is Dubai after all, and for more affordable watches click here
+Though there are rumors that people do not take time so seriously in Arabian countries, I could not survive without any.
+I added a Rolex and a Chanel watch – it is Dubai, after all, and for more affordable watches, click here.

 Blouses: Some cute blouses should be on your list (for the evening, some places that do not allow naked arms, or for the winter).

-Swimming Suits: It is totally fine to wear bikinis in Dubai (topless is not allowed) but I would not necessarily recommend to wearing the smallest bikini.
+Swimming Suits: It is totally fine to wear bikinis in Dubai (topless is not allowed), but I would not necessarily recommend wearing the smallest bikini.

 If you have a great hotel with a private beach section, you probably do not need a towel.
 If this is not the case not it should also be on your list.
-If you do not have any beach towel yet.
-Click here to get your beach essential.
+If you do not have any beach towels yet.
+Click here to get your beach essentials.

 Do you prefer lying at the beach all day, or do you like to be more active?
-Though I do not a lot of sports most of the time, beach sports is much more fun.
-If you agree, bring your beach ball (click here to get yours), or a floating unicorn.
-Unfortunately, this is not part of the essentials in most hotels yet, so you need to get them yourself.
+If you like beach sports, bring your beach ball (click here to get yours) or a floating unicorn.
+Unfortunately, this is not part of most hotels’ essentials yet, so you need to get them yourself.

 A reading book / Kindle is also a great idea for a day at the beach.

 P.s.
-If you do not stay at a hotel with a great private beach you can still get access to the wonderful beaches of Dubai.
-Read more about day passes here.
+If you do not stay at a hotel with a great private beach, you can still get access to Dubai’s wonderful beaches.

-Things to Pack for Going Out in Dubai
+Going Out in Dubai – What to Take

 I am not much of a clubber (anymore), but I love dining in beautiful restaurants – Dubai is the place to dress up.
 You can never be too dressed up – well, that is partly true for Dubai.

-So, high heels, dresses is surely the right way to dress in Dubai and thus perfect items to pack.
+So, high heels, dresses are surely the right way to dress in Dubai and thus the perfect items to pack.

 I have my laptop with me whenever I fly.

-A while ago, I thought my tablet is the most useless item I bought in a while – since I can download from Netflix (and thus watch my shows offline) I have found one good argument bringing my tablet with me whenever I travel
+Since I can download from Netflix (and thus watch my shows offline), I have found one good argument for bringing my tablet with me whenever I travel.

 My phone- without doubt one of my most useful and important (travel) item